Sator New Works Award

 A note from Ken Baumann, Sator Press:

 I started Sator Press to publish what I wanted to read: books too brave for profit-driven editors to notice; voices at the edge of the sayable; beautiful and fractal works that don’t fit neat genres and categories; cries to feel, to stay alert, to encounter the real.
 Working closely with authors to enliven their visions and produce books they’d be proud of was gratifying work.
 It cost me tens of thousands of dollars and ate up as many hours, but the work was an honor.
 I loved designing book covers, finding the right fonts, convincing small bookstores to stock our titles, starting a new imprint, and seeing my authors’ work praised and hated and attended to.
 I loved paying authors.
 I loved supporting writers and convincing them, by our work together and by their books’ work in the world, that they matter.
 After ten years, I felt the project needed to continue—but knew I was no longer capable of doing it well.
 Richard Nash once told me to stop publishing when the parties stopped being fun, and sadly they stopped being fun.
 But I wanted to make sure Sator titles continued to exist and be available for eager readers.
 Two Dollar Radio was the only publishing company I fantasized about taking over the press.
 Two Dollar Radio and Sator share a commitment to publishing uncompromising books that would otherwise be shunned, marred, or tokenized by the Big Five.
-Eric and Eliza at Two Dollar Radio agreed to take on Sator’s back catalogue, keep Sator titles in print, and offer a publishing prize funded by Sator—the Sator New Works Award—for a debut work of fiction or non-fiction by an author who identifies as trans or nonbinary.
+Eric and Eliza at Two Dollar Radio agreed to take on Sator’s back catalogue, keep Sator titles in print, and offer a publishing prize funded by Sator—the Sator New Works Award—for a U.S. debut of fiction or non-fiction work by an author who identifies as trans or nonbinary.
 Eric, Eliza, and I are excited to re-present Sator’s work to the world and keep its palindromic spines stuck in your shelves and in your heads.
 And we’re excited to continue to bring new authors to you in Sator’s name, bringing you proof that literature can still find and keep ever-new mysteries.

 A note from Eric Obenauf, Two Dollar Radio’s Editorial Director: